 Rather than educate the people about proper hand-washing or the risks associated with reptiles in general since they all carry salmonella, the government and various agencies used the people's fear of the unknown to (likely) save the costs associated with educating them and chose to scare them so badly the poor turtles would forever more be branded as a dangerous pet to own.

-It's a period of pet turtle history that is stomach turning for me, turtles by the masses were slaughtered, flushed, and released into non-native environments.
-All of these actions did worse damage than that of a few days of fanny issues).
-Do not think I am making light of this, nor am I blaming the parents or the governments and agencies, there were many factors that lead to this ... this modern day dark age.
+This whole era was a period of pet turtle history that is stomach-turning for me, turtles by the masses were slaughtered, flushed, and released into non-native environments.
+All of these actions did worse damage than that of a few days of fanny issues.
+Do not think I am making light of this, nor am I blaming the parents or the governments and agencies.
+There were many factors that lead to this modern day dark age.

-In my research for this article opinion piece, I found many countries were on board teaching the importance of hand washing, responsible pet ownership and providing accurate scientific based fact sheets.
+In my research for this opinion piece, I found that many countries were on board with teaching the importance of hand washing, responsible pet ownership and providing accurate scientific based fact sheets.
 There was one country that was not on board, one that still promoted the turtles as a bio hazard of the early 1970s and 1980s, their fact sheets were not strictly fact.

 Surprise!
 How to Wash Your Hands

 You didn't think I was going to skip this part did you?
 This is the core of the problem with reptiles, improper hand hygiene.
 I will be the first to admit, I probably kissed my turtle a few times when I was 7 or 8 years old, not with permission mind you, nor did I always wash my hands before or after handling him or his tank.
 No, I have never had salmonella, and most turtle keepers I know have never had it either.